-- BMI 515: Applied Biostatistics in Medicine and Informatics (3 credits) - ▶ BMI Electives (6 credits), choose from BMI graduate level electives - Electives (3 credits), choose from pre-approved list, or propose an additional course - BMI 593: Applied Project (3 credits)
+- BMI Electives (6 credits), choose from BMI graduate level electives, BMI strongly encourages students to take BMI 515: Applied Biostatistics in Medicine and Informatics (3 credits) as one of the BMI elective courses (as it is a pre-requisite course).
+Six of the 12 elective credit hours must be BMI courses. - Electives (6 credits), choose from pre-approved list, take additional BMI courses, or propose an additional course - BMI 593: Applied Project (3 credits)